jpincas/ghost/README.md

 ## Licence

-**Build freely with EcoSystem**.
-The EcoSystem Server and The EcoSystem Admin Panel App are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
-The content on the [EcoSystem website] (http://www.ecosystem.software) is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
-Neither licence grants permission to use the trade names, trademarks, service marks, or product names of EcoSystem Software LLP, including the EcoSystem logo and symbol, except as required for reasonable and customary use.
+**Build freely with ghost**.
+The ghost Server and The ghost Admin Panel App are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+The content on the [ghost website] (http://www.ghost.software) is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+Neither licence grants permission to use the trade names, trademarks, service marks, or product names of ghost Software LLP, including the ghost logo and symbol, except as required for reasonable and customary use.